Advertisement|Remove ads.

 The company’s third-quarter net sales rose 7% to $3.1 billion from last year, while organic sales increased 6% compared to a year ago.
 DuPont’s quarterly adjusted earnings per share of $1.09 were in line with a year ago.

-However, the company stated that it now expects full-year 2025 net sales to be nearly $6.84 billion, compared to its prior forecast of approximately $6.87 billion.
+DuPont said it now expects full-year 2025 net sales to be nearly $6.84 billion, compared with its prior forecast of approximately $6.87 billion.

 For updates and corrections, email newsroom[at]stocktwits[dot]com.